All comparisonsNote-taking apps

 Google Docs

-Roam Research fails first because learning the tool outweighs the academic payoff.
+Roam Research fails first because it breaks when learning the tool outweighs the academic payoff.

 Verdict